vutfitdiscord/rubbergod/README.md

 docker compose up
 ```

-**Note:** We use the newer Compose V2 here.
-If the above command doesn't work, please install Compose V2: `docker-compose-plugin`.
-As a second option, you can install and use (now deprecated) `docker-compose` command instead.

 Docker will download all the necessary stuff and run the container.
 If you did everything correctly, bot will connect to the DB, load all the extensions and print `Ready` at the end.
 It will also send `:peepowave:` emoji to the `#bot-room` if you configured one.
 You're now all set!

 --------------------------------------